Exploration Systems Architecture Study: CEV configuration

-Accelerated lunar mission development was slated to start by 2010, once the Shuttle retired.
+Accelerated development of lunar missions was planned to begin after the Shuttle's retirement in 2010.
 The Lunar Surface Access Module, which would later be known as Altair, and heavy-lift booster (Ares V) would be developed in parallel and would both be ready for flight by 2018.
-The eventual goal was to achieve a lunar landing by 2020, the Artemis Program is now targeting a lunar landing in 2024.
+The eventual goal was to achieve a lunar landing by 2020, the Artemis Program is now targeting a lunar landing in 2028.
 The LSAM would be much larger than the Apollo Lunar Module and would be capable of carrying up to 23 tons of cargo to the lunar surface to support a lunar outpost.

 Like the Apollo LM, the LSAM would include a descent stage for landing and an ascent stage for returning to orbit.
 The crew of four would ride in the ascent stage.
 The ascent stage would be powered by a methane/oxygen fuel for return to lunar orbit (later changed to liquid hydrogen and liquid oxygen, due to the infancy of oxygen/methane rocket propulsion).
 This would allow a derivative of the same lander to be used on later Mars missions, where methane propellant can be manufactured from the Martian soil in a process known as In-Situ Resource Utilization (ISRU).
 The LSAM would support the crew of four on the lunar surface for about a week and use advanced roving vehicles to explore the lunar surface.
 The huge amount of cargo carried by the LSAM would be extremely beneficial for supporting a lunar base and for bringing large amounts of scientific equipment to the lunar surface.
 Artemis will use separately launched landers under the CLPS Program to deliver support equipment for lunar outposts.